ow2-proactive/maas-rest-client/README.md

 ### Get started

-*Note:* To avoid internal blocking calls we do not delay error handling to Spring RestTemplate.
+*Note:* To avoid internal blocking errors, we do not delegate HTTP error handling to Spring RestTemplate.
 Errors are only shown through logging mechanism.
 Therefore, returned objects should always be null-checked to see if everything went fine.